khaledomar-dev/teleperformance-call-center-dashboard/Readme.md

 ---

 ⭐ If you found this project useful, feel free to star the repository and connect with me on LinkedIn.

+## Disclaimer

+This project was developed for educational and portfolio purposes only.

+The dashboard is inspired by a call center business scenario and is not affiliated with or endorsed by Teleperformance.

+Any logos or brand elements are used solely for demonstration purposes.